ShowStopperTheSecond/ShowStopperTheSecond.github.io/_pages/about.md

 Despite being between professional endeavors, my passion for problem-solving remains steadfast.
 Proficient in various programming languages and algorithms, my forte lies in computer vision, where I've honed my skills in manipulating digital images.

 Looking ahead, my aspirations coalesce into a clear vision — a Ph.D. in AI, a stepping stone toward a mission of using technology to enhance human well-being.
-My mission is clear: to contribute to a healthier, longer, and happier life for all.
+My mission is clear: to contribute to a healthier, longer (especially longer), and happier life for all.
 In the near future, you'll find me embarking on this academic pursuit.